pyladies-vancouver/pyladies-vancouver-online/organizers.rst

    just done a code jam, it would be desirable that the next meetup be a talk night or a workshop.

+2. Decide on host and co-host

+   Have at least one host and a co-host to balance and spread the workload.

-2. Find presenters, if doing talk night or workshop
+3. Find presenters, if doing talk night or workshop

    Sometimes the presenters come to us, sometimes we have to find and ask them to present.
 We now have several forms to make it easier for folks who has presentation